ZhaoJ9014/face.evoLVe/README.md

             -> ...
             -> ...
 ```
-* Run the codes of the corresponding section for specific purpose.
+* Refer to the codes of corresponding sections for specific purposes.

 ### Face Alignment